-For a farmer to create a block, their required_iterations must be less than sub-slot_iterations / 64, as described in Section 3.5.
+For a farmer to create a block, their required_iterations must be less than sub-slot_iterations / 64, as described in the Signage and Infusion Points page.
 This means that infusion_iterations might be greater than the sub-slot_iterations, and therefore the infusion must happen in the next sub-slot.

 Overflow block: a block whose infusion point is in a different sub-slot than its signage point.

 Current-slot challenge: Any given block's current-slot challenges include all challenges starting at the first challenge in the slot, and ending at the end of the slot (non-inclusive).
 This is relevant because sometimes a slot spans multiple sub-slots, and thus multiple challenges.

 Overflow blocks cannot exist in the first sub-slot of the epoch (since the sub-slot iterations change).

 Also, overflow blocks do not change the deficit unless they are based on a current-slot challenge, since overflow blocks are responses to the previous sub-slot's challenge.
 Overflow blocks are not challenge blocks unless they are based on a current-slot challenge.
 Note that it is rare for overflow blocks to decrease the deficit, since the deficit will almost always be decreased to zero, and a new slot will be started on every sub-slot.